 # Splunk Observability Cloud

-Splunk Observability Cloud is a real-time observability platform purpose-built for monitoring metrics, traces, and logs at scale.
+Splunk Observability Cloud is a real-time observability platform purpose-built for monitoring metrics and traces at scale.
 It ingests OpenTelemetry data and provides advanced dashboards and analytics to help teams detect and resolve performance issues quickly.
-This guide explains how to integrate ThousandEyes data with Splunk Observability Cloud using OpenTelemetry.
+This guide explains how to integrate ThousandEyes telemetry with Splunk Observability Cloud using OpenTelemetry.

 For more information about sending metrics to Splunk Observability Cloud using OpenTelemetry, see [Splunk Observability Cloud: Manage Data](https://help.splunk.com/en/splunk-observability-cloud/manage-data).